Patient blood management

 - National Blood Authority.
 Patient Blood Management Guidelines: Module 6-Neonatal and Paediatrics.
 Australia 2016

-- Australian Red Cross Blood Service.
+- Australian Red Cross Lifeblood.
 Blood Component Information (BCI) Circular of Information - An extension of blood component labels.